grasp-labs/ds-w--docs/README.md

 ### docs/ Directory Structure
 #### [index.md](./docs/index.md)
 The starting point for the documentation.
-This file should act as a table of contents or a guide to the rest of the documentation.
+This file act as a guide to the rest of the documentation.

 #### [getting-started/](./docs/getting-started/)
 Contains documents for users who are new to your project or product.
 This might include installation guides, quick start guides, and basic tutorials.